casey/intermodal/README.md

 Pre-built binaries for Linux, macOS, and Windows can be found on [the releases page](https://github.com/casey/intermodal/releases).

+### Linux and MacOS Install Script

-You can use the following command to download the latest binary for Linux, MacOS, or Windows, just replace `DEST` with the directory where you'd like to install the `imdl` binary:
+You can use the following command on Linux and MacOS to download the latest binary, just replace `DEST` with the directory where you'd like to install the `imdl` binary:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://imdl.io/install.sh | bash -s -- --to DEST